vishalwaghmare05/ImpoCodes/README.md

 any image randomly can take values from this list and generate images
 like:  A 2 0  , B 2 8

+you could access this code on this [link](https://github.com/vishalwaghmare05/ImpoCodes/blob/master/Image_create.ipynb)